 Element Explanation/function Attention: The WTGs will be deleted immediately, no confirmation prompt.
-Opens the Add/Edit WTG window, where you can edit the WTG selected above, see next section.
+Note that we have a construction of the second seco Opens the Add/Edit WTG window, where you can edit the WTG selected above, see next section.
 Add WTG Opens the Add/Edit WTG window, where you can add a new WTG, see next section.